Bernie Ibini-Isei

-Bernie Alpha Ibini-Isei (born 12 September 1992), also known simply as Bernie Ibini, is a professional soccer player who plays as a winger and a forward.
-Born in Nigeria, he represented Australia internationally.
+Bernie Alpha Ibini-Isei (born 12 September 1992), also known simply as Bernie Ibini, is a professional football player who plays as a striker or a winger, and most recently played for Singapore Premier League club Lion City Sailors.
+Born in Nigeria, Ibini-Isei represented Australia internationally.

 Early life

 Bernie Ibini-Isei immigrated to Australia from Nigeria when he was a child, and grew up in Sydney's Canterbury-Bankstown region.
 His passion for soccer was obvious from a very young age, and at the age of six years old he was registered to play for his local club Earlwood Wanderers.

 He has a sister, Princess Ibini-Isei, who is also a soccer player, playing for Sydney FC in the W-League and the Australian team.

 Club career

 Ibini started playing soccer for New South Wales Premier League club Blacktown City at youth level.
 He was immediately recognized as a player with immense potential and was selected to join Westfields Sports High School.